dennislee22/fraud-detection-telco/README.md

 ## The Result & Analysis
-- For Step 1, sythentic data can be created using this script.
+- For Step 1, sythentic data can be created using this [synthetic data creation script](create-synthetic-cdr.py).
-- Run for Step 2 and 3 using RFC technique.
+- Run [RFC script](train-RFC.py) for Step 2 and 3 based on RFC technique.
 Result as follows.

 ```
 $ python train-RFC.py